Catharine R. Franklin

 Ph.D., University of Oklahoma

-Catharine R. Franklin specializes in the history of the nineteenth-century United States Army, with an emphasis on indigenous peoples and the American West in the post-Civil War era.
-Her research and teaching interests lie in nineteenth-century American history, military history, indigenous history, and the history of the American West and borderlands.
+Catharine R. Franklin specializes in the history of the nineteenth-century American West, with an emphasis on indigenous peoples.
+Her research and teaching interests lie in the history of the United States Army, Native communities in the Great Plains, and the borderlands of Canada and Mexico.

 In addition to her work in the American West, Dr. Franklin also maintains an active interest in the Weimar Republic and the Third Reich, with a focus on the police state.
-Her course offerings include United States Military Affairs to 1900, the Civil War and Reconstruction, the Gilded Age, Native American ethnohistory, and the first half of the survey in American history.
+Her course offerings include United States Military Affairs to 1900, the "Indian Wars," the Civil War and Reconstruction, the Gilded Age, Native American ethnohistory, and the first half of the survey in American history.
+She is developing new courses on the 1918 influenza epidemic and the role of the horse in American history.